hgiesel/closet/docs/clozes/index.md

 This introduces the notion of _active_ clozes, compared to _inactive_ ones.

 In Anki, on a card `Cloze 1`, the active cloze would be `c1`, whereas `c2` is inactive, and vice versa.
-With Closet, we have more power to influence this, but for the beginning we will adhere to this convention.
+Within Closet we can be more flexibile, but generally we will adhere to this convention.

 ---
 ## Summary